 My husband bought a smoker last year.
 He’s gotten pretty good at smoking pork baby back ribs in it.
 To the point he prefers his own to what he gets at restaurants.
-My dad has become one of his biggest fans when the smoker is pulled out.
-Check out his rub recipe and how he’s making delicious smoked bbq pork ribs below.
+Check out his rub recipe and how he’s making delicious smoked barbecue pork ribs.
 These are not the fall off the bone ribs.
 They are smoky sticky caramelized goodness that make these gnaw off the bone good.

 Using a smoker requires getting it up to temp, having moisture and wood chips in it.
 It also requires you keep an eye on them so you can feed in more chips, water as needed to get that smoky flavor you want.
 You will finish the ribs off on your grill to add another layer of sticky goodness.